harrycresswell/harry/content/writing/page-site-params.md

 {{ end }}
 ```

-Here you’ll find three Page variables: `.Title`, `.Date` and `.Content`.
-Notice all these variables are prefixed with a dot.
+Here you’ll find three Page Methods; `.Title`, `.Date` and `.Content`.
+Notice all of these Methods are prefixed with a dot.

 Before we go any further, it’s important to understand what that dot is doing and why it’s there.

-In Hugo, the dot holds the current context. *Context* or *scope*, as it’s often referred to, is the data available to you at certain points in your templates.
+In Hugo, the dot holds the current context.
+Context or *scope*, as it’s often referred to, is the object of data available to you at certain points in your templates.
+Hugo stores this object of data in the dot, so it’s easy for you to get hold of.

 By default, the context of all layout templates is set to Page.
-Meaning the data you can access by default is Page data.
-Or, put simply, the data from the files in your content folder.
+Meaning, by default, the data you can access within your layout templates is Page data.
+Or, put simply, the data associated with the files in your content folder.

-It’s easier to makes sense of by visualising a big object of data that Hugo creates from all the content on your site.
-Hugo stores this object of data in the dot, so it’s easy for you to get hold of.

-With this in mind, it much clearer why you can access data from content files simply using the dot, followed by the variable that stores the data you want to return.
+So, to access this data, we use the dot, followed by the Page method that stores the data we want to return.

-One such variable is `.Title`.
-Which, in the layouts/index.html template from earlier, returns the title found in the front matter of the *content/_index.md* file.
+Returning to the example above, the first Page methods we encounter is `.Title`, which returns the title found in the front matter of the *content/_index.md* file.

 ```html
 <h1>My new Hugo website</h1>
 ```

-`.Date` is another page variable, which returns the publish date of a piece of content.
+`.Date` is the next Page method, which returns the publish date of a piece of content.
 Notice that the *date* is also set in the front matter of the content file, just like the title.

-`.Content` does something similar to these two variables.
+`.Content` does something similar to these two methods.
 But rather than pull the data from the front matter, it returns the markdown from the body of the file.
 In other words, anything found in the page, that falls outside of the front matter.

 Using the example from earlier again, `.Content` returns the following: